 Should I accept an offer of admission from another college/university and make a deposit there?Click to Open

 Yes, you should do whatever is necessary, including making a deposit, to secure a spot at one of the institutions to which you have been admitted.
 We often do not know if we will go the waitlist until after the deposit deadline.
 If you are offered a spot off the Cornell Engineering waitlist, you will have a short window of time (usually five days from when you receive the official offer of admission) to make your decision.
 If you choose to accept the offer of admission from Cornell you may forfeit the deposit that you had previously made at the other institution.
 Some colleges/university will refund your deposit, others may not.

 If I am offered admission from the waitlist, will financial aid still be available?Click to Open

 Yes, if you are offered admission from the waitlist, your application for financial aid will be reviewed as all others are reviewed to determine the amount of need.
 An aid package will be put together, and you will receive official correspondence from the Financial Aid Office soon thereafter.
 You must have submitted all financial aid documents in order to be considered for financial aid.
 If you have not completed your paperwork, you must do so immediately.

 If I am offered a spot, will housing still be available?Click to Open

 Yes.
 All first-year students live in on-campus housing, so housing will be available to you if you are offered a spot from the waitlist.
 On campus housing is available to all incoming first-year students.

 If I am offered admission from the waitlist may I take a gap year.Click to Open

-Unfortunately, if you are a student offered admission from the pool of waitlisted applicants you must enroll in the fall.
-We are not able to grant deferrals for students admitted from the waitlist.
+If you are offered admission from the pool of waitlisted applicants, you must enroll in the fall.
+We cannot grant deferrals for students admitted from the waitlist.